 i) Bachelor of Environmental Studies and Community Development.

 ii) Master of Environmental Studies and Community Development and

 iii) PhD in Environmental Studies and Community Development.

 The department was established to developed capacity in professionals who would be capable of synchronizing the problem challenges posed by environmental and development changes globally, nationally and at the community level.
 The department therefore meets a key training gap for professionals who can make decisions and come up with interventions that cuts across environmental and development challenges facing society.

-To train professionals who will generate and impart the necessary knowledge and skills in sound resource management for sustainable community development.
+To train professionals who are capable of looking for solution to the various environmental and development challenges facing society through imparting the necessary knowledge and skills necessary for creation of sustainable community development.

 The Department has an ongoing MOU with Animal Protection Society formerly World Society for Protection of Animals.
 In the process of establishing MOU’s with Green Africa and NEMA.